schmug/GameOfLifeTracker/README.md

 ![Conway's Game of Life](public/assets/game-screenshot.png)

+## What is Conway's Game of Life?

+Conway's Game of Life is a cellular automaton devised by mathematician John Horton Conway in 1970.
+Despite its name, it's not a traditional game with players competing against each other.
+Instead, it's a fascinating "zero-player game" where patterns evolve based on simple rules.

+### History and Purpose

+John Conway created the Game of Life as an attempt to simplify earlier ideas in cellular automata theory.
+He wanted to find a set of simple rules that could lead to interesting and complex behaviors, including the possibility of self-replicating patterns.

+The game quickly became popular among computer scientists, mathematicians, and hobbyists after it was featured in Martin Gardner's "Mathematical Games" column in Scientific American in October 1970.
+It has since become one of the most well-known examples of how complex patterns and behaviors can emerge from very simple rules.

+### Why It Matters

+The Game of Life demonstrates several important concepts:
+- **Emergence**: Complex patterns arise from simple rules
+- **Unpredictability**: Even with deterministic rules, outcomes can be impossible to predict without running the simulation
+- **Self-organization**: Ordered structures can form spontaneously from random starting conditions

+It has applications in various fields including computer science, biology, physics, and philosophy, serving as a model for studying complex systems and emergent behavior.

 ## Features

 - **Colorful cell visualization**: Each cell has a unique color, and new cells inherit colors from their neighbors